 Are AirTag notifications and alerts perfect?
 Certainly not, but this is definitely a step in the right direction.
 Considering how new this class of product is (sorry, I don’t even put Tile in the same category), Apple is learning as it goes and will likely take measures to fine-tune the experience.

 Because Apple controls the entire software/hardware/services stack, the company could release a firmware update to address some of the points I make above or those raised by other users.
-I’m confident Apple will learn a lot and take user feedback into account to make sure that AirTags, despite their intrinsic purpose, will not impede on people’s privacy.
+I’m confident Apple will learn a lot and take user feedback into account to ensure that AirTags, despite their intrinsic purpose, will not infringe on people’s privacy.

 - Explore all iDB articles related to AirTags

 - Apple details plans to fight unwanted AirTag tracking

 - Apple launches ‘Tracker Detect’ Android app to prevent users from being tracked with AirTag

 - AirTag Detected: What to do if an unknown AirTag is found moving with you

 - How to reset an AirTag to factor settings